pooley182/Plex-Meta-Manager-Wiki/Collection-Filters.md

 ## Tag Filters
 Tag filters can be used with either no modifier or with `.not`.

-String filter can take multiple values as a **list or a comma-separated string**.
+Tag filters can take multiple values as a **list or a comma-separated string**.

 The `original_language` filter will also filter out movies from being added to Radarr.